Blog

 Once you have a clear picture of your available space, it's important to organize your store with the right furniture.

 You can incorporate multi-purpose furniture that offers your store greater flexibility.
-Rolling displays and multi-functional counters are relevant options: not only do they optimize the use of your limited space, but they also offer the possibility of quickly reorganizing the store in line with new trends or special promotions.
+Rolling displays and counters are relevant options: not only do they optimize the use of your limited space, but they also offer the possibility of quickly reorganizing the store in line with new trends or special promotions.
 This allows you to reduce the costs associated with furniture renewal, while ensuring that your store is always at the cutting edge of the latest decorating trends in your market.

-Store corners can be fitted out with shelves specially designed for these spaces, or with narrow shelves.
+Store corners can be fitted out with shelves specially designed for these spaces, or with column shelves.
 Areas under stairs or with low ceilings can be optimized with bespoke furniture, or by using modular shelving to create a customized storage unit.

 If your storeroom is also small, you'll want to consider furniture with enclosed storage.
 For example, base units or display units can be fitted with drawers or closed compartments, providing a stock of products for easy replenishment.